codeRIT/brickhack.io/README.md

 Start your local environment: `bundle exec rails server`

+## Development Utilities

+* **Mail View** - Email templates can be previewed at http://localhost:3000/mail_view/
+* **Mail Catcher** - When active, emails will be captured by MailCatcher instead of slipping into a black hole (no emails are ever sent in development).
+Visit [mailcatcher.me](http://mailcatcher.me/) and follow instructions under "How" to get setup.

 ## Resume Setup

 Resumes are stored locally in development and on Google Drive in production using the [paperclip-googledrive](https://github.com/evinsou/paperclip-googledrive) gem.
 The below is to authorize production environments only. *This is not required for local development.*